 Our goal is to design creative, interactive programs that encourage children to discover history together.
 Through programs aligned with the Connecticut Social Studies Framework standards, we aim to ensure that students and teachers enjoy meaningful educational experiences.

 MHS history-based school programs provide age-appropriate, hands-on, and interactive components that encourage student engagement.
-Each learner returns to the classroom with a greater understanding of the history of Madison.
+Each young learner returns to the classroom with a greater understanding of the history of Madison.

 Our programs seek to help students: